2020 will go down in history as one of the most stressful years in a lifetime.

 What Is Anxiety?

 The NHS states: “Anxiety is a feeling of unease, such as worry or fear, that can be mild or severe”.

 There are many types of anxiety disorder, but Generalised Anxiety Disorder is most common.
 Phobias, panic disorders, and Social Anxiety Disorder are also common.

 Alongside the mental wellbeing which is affected by anxiety disorders, physical symptoms can also be seen including:

 - Heart palpatations

 - Trembling or shaking

 - Dry mouth

 Among many other signs.

-These physical symptoms can make life really hard for people suffering with anxiety, and they may be interested in taking a CBD product to see if it works for them.
+These physical symptoms can make life really hard for people suffering with anxiety, and they may be interested in trying to get help.